raballew/okd-the-hard-way/docs/02-services.md

 Escape character is ^]
 ```

+Login as user `okd`.
+The password can always be found at
+`~/okd-the-hard-way/src/01-hypervisor/services.ks`.

 In some cases it is necessary to perform the installation in a disconnected
 environment.
 This use case is supported by the fact that all required resources
 such as container images and the dependencies to Fedora CoreOS (FCOS) are